genepi-freiburg/metaGWASmanager/README.md

 "/storage/consortium_name/cleaning/00_SUMMARY"
 ```

-The ***qc-stats.csv*** contains information about the specific study, phenotype, ancestry, sample size, variants per chromosome, lambda and summary stats for both "All" and "High quality" variants such as P-value (PVAL), effect allele frequency (EFF_ALL_FREQ), imputation quality (IMP_QUALITY), effect size (BETA), standard error (STDERR).
+The ***qc-stats.csv*** contains information about the specific study, phenotype, ancestry, sample size, variants per chromosome, lambda and summary stats for both "All" and "High quality" variants, such as P-value (PVAL), effect allele frequency (EFF_ALL_FREQ), imputation quality (IMP_QUALITY), effect size (BETA), standard error (STDERR).
 The file then, will contain as many rows as specific studies and phenotypes.

 | STUDY           | PHENO  | POP | PVALUE_MED_ALL | EFF_ALL_FREQ_MED_ALL | IMP_QUALITY_MED_ALL | BETA_MED_ALL | STDERR_MED_ALL | STDERR_MED_HQ | INPUT_VARIANT_COUNT | HQ_VARIANT_COUNT | AF_CORRELATION_ALL | LAMBDA | SAMPLE_SIZE | VARIANTS_CHR_1 |